dandeliondino/tile_bit_tools/README.md

     - Save new templates from the terrain bits on existing tiles.
 Statistics and previews are automatically generated.
     - Use as a quick way to copy-paste terrain bits.
     - Use as a back up for terrain data that was time-consuming to assign in case of crashes or corruption.
-    - Create complex, reusable templates and save them to a shared directory accessible to all projects on your computer.
+    - Save reusable templates to a shared directory accessible to all projects.
 - **Bulk tile bit editing buttons**
     - **Fill** - fill all selected tiles' terrain bits with a single terrain.
-    - **Set Bits** - set a specific bit to a single terrain in all selected tiles.
+    - **Set Bits** - set the terrain ID or a specific terrain peering bit to a single terrain in all selected tiles.
     - **Clear** - clear all terrain assignments from selected tiles.
+- **Options in Project Settings**
+    - Customize the template bit colors (default colors are from the color-blind safe 'bright' scheme from [Paul Tol](https://personal.sron.nl/~pault/))
+    - Customize which messages appear in the Output log
+    - Customize the template save folder location

 ## Installation

 ### From the Godot Asset Library:
 *TileBitTools is pending review on the Godot Asset Library.
-This page will be updated with a link once it is available for download.*
+This Readme will be updated with a link once it is available for download.*

 ### From Github:
 1. Go to Releases (right side of this page) to download the latest stable version.